Which Model to Transfer? Finding the Needle in the Growing Haystack: Computational budget and regret

 \section{Computational budget and regret}

 The main aim of this work is the study of simple methods to filter and search pre-trained models before stepping into the --more expensive-- fine-tuning process.
-Formally, we define a search method $m(\cM, \cD)$ with budget $B$ as a function which takes a set of models $\cM$ and a downstream dataset $\cD$ as input, and outputs a number of distinct models $\cS_m \subseteq \cM$, with $\vert \cS_m \vert = B$.
-Those $B$ models are then all fine-tuned in order to obtain the best possible test accuracy on the downstream task $\cD$.
+Formally, we define a search method $m(\cM, \cD)$ with budget $B$ as a function which takes a set of models $\cM$ and a downstream dataset $\cD$ as input, and outputs a set of distinct models $\cS_m \subseteq \cM$, with $\vert \cS_m \vert = B$.
+Those $B$ models are then all fine-tuned to obtain the best test accuracy on the downstream task $\cD$.

-\textbf{Budget and regret.}\quad Fine-tuning represents the largest computational cost; accordingly, we define the \emph{number} of models that are fine-tuned as the computational complexity of a given method.
+\textbf{Budget and regret.}\quad Fine-tuning represents the largest computational cost so, accordingly, we define the \emph{number} of models that are fine-tuned as the computational complexity of a given method.
 Given any fixed budget $B$, we would like to return a set $\cS$ which includes the models resulting in good performance downstream.
 In particular, we define the notion of \emph{absolute regret} of a search strategy $m$ and a pool of models $\cM$ on dataset $\cD$ as where $t(m, \cD)$ is the test accuracy achieved when fine-tuning model $m$ on dataset $\cD$.
 The first expectation is taken over the randomness in the $t(\cdot)$ operator, that is, the randomness in fine-tuning and due to a finite sampled test set.
 In addition to the randomness in $t(\cdot)$, the second expectation also accounts for any potential randomization in the algorithm that computes $\cS_m$.
 We define $s(m)$ as the expected maximal test accuracy achieved by any model in the set $\cS_m$, the set of models returned by a fixed strategy $m$.
 In our case, $k$NN is deterministic as all the downstream data is used, whereas the linear model depends on the randomness of stochastic gradient descent.
 To enable comparability between datasets of different difficulty as well as a comparison between two selection strategies $m_1$, and $m_2$, we define their \textit{relative delta} as with $s(\cdot) \in [0, 1]$ as defined in Equation~\ref{eq:regret}.
 Substituting $s(m_1)$ by the $\textsc{oracle}$ value, and $s(m_2)$ by $s(m)$ leads to the \textit{relative regret} $r(m)$.
 We discuss the impact of alternative notions in Section~\ref{sec:exp_ablation}.